-- 1. Offer an academic minor in Hmong Studies. - Offer an academic conference every other year for scholars to promote and share their research findings on the Hmong people and society. - 3.
-Initiate one scholarly research project a year on topics that would be beneficial and of interest to the Hmong and the community at large. - 4.
+- 1. Offer an academic minor in Hmong Studies. - Offer an academic conference every other year for scholars to promote and share their research findings on the Hmong people and society. - Assist other scholars with research on topics that would be beneficial and of interest to the Hmong and the community at large. - 4.
 Conduct one Hmong study tour a year to Asia.

-For further information, contact Professor Lee Pao Xiong, Director of the Center for Hmong Studies, at xiong@csp.edu or (651) 641-8870.
+For further information, contact Professor Lee Pao Xiong, Director of the Center for Hmong Studies, at xiong@csp.edu or (651)641-8870.
 The center's website is www.csp.edu/hmongcenter